Solomonic/theming.jekyll.yenza_de/_posts/2019-11-09-day-0-defining-the-goals-for-jam-ecommerce.md

 ---

 After reading a couple of articles about the current developments in the **JAM** Stack (**J**avascript, **A**PI, **M**arkdown) I got really excited about getting my hands dirty and build a little project.
-Since the usual tutorials often lack the requirements of real-world applications I got the idea of creating an functional online shop, utilizing shiny new tools as **StackBit** which are available today for free.
+Since the usual tutorials often lack the requirements of real-world applications I got the idea of creating an functional online shop, utilizing shiny new tools as **StackBit** which are available for free.

 <!--more-->
 [CMS]: https://en.wikipedia.org/wiki/Content_management_system "Content Management System"